grange85/ahfow-www/_drafts/my-record-collection-156-pee-shy-who-let-all-the-monkeys-out.md

 {% ahfowvideo "XSPvy_5-8PM" "Pee Shy - Only Women Bleed" %}

 They released a second album a couple of years later, which I also have but don't listen to as much (and I don't think that's just for DW reasons!).
 After the band split Cindy Wheeler and Mary Guidera formed [The Caulfield Sisters](https://en.wikipedia.org/wiki/Caulfield_Sisters) and  released an EP  which is more... grown up, I guess?
 I like it a lot.
+Their [Facebook page](https://www.facebook.com/thecaulfieldsisters/) has been pretty quiet, but maybe they still exist?

  - *Catalogue Number:* AHFOW 10/024
  - *Artist:* Pee Shy